amqphub/amqp-10-resource-adapter/README.md

 1. Copy the `wildfly-example/standalone-custom.xml` file to the WildFly `standalone/configuration` directory.

-1. In a separate terminal window, start an AMQP 1.0 server on localhost and port 5672.
+1. In a separate terminal window, start an AMQP 1.0 server wint user `example` and password `example` on localhost and port 5672.
 If your server does not create queues on demand, use the tools for your server to create queues called `example/requests` and `example/responses`.
+See `scripts/run-artemis.sh`.

 1. In a separate terminal window, start WildFly.
 Tell it to use the `standalone-custom.xml` configuration file.
+See `scripts/run-wildfly.sh`.

 1. Use `curl` to send text to the `send-request` endpoint.